Hertford: Geography

 Hertford is at the confluence of four river valleys: the Rib, Beane and Mimram join the River Lea at Hertford to flow east and then south toward the Thames as the Lee Navigation, after Hertford Castle Weir.
 The shared valley of the Lea and the Beane is called Hartham Common and this provides a large park to one side of the town centre running towards Ware and lying below the ridge upon which Bengeo is situated.

 The town centre still has its medieval layout with many timber-framed buildings hidden under later frontages, particularly in St Andrew Street.
-Hertford suffers from traffic problems despite the existence of the 1960s A414 bypass called Gascoyne Way which passes close to the town centre.
-Plans have long existed to connect the A10 with the A414, by-passing the town completely.
+Hertford suffers from traffic problems caused by the existence of the 1960s A414 dual carriageway called Gascoyne Way which carved through the town, destroying many historic buildings in its path and cutting off the southern part of the town from the northern part.
+Plans have long existed to connect the A10 with the A414 on the west side of Hertford, a proper bypass, but they have so far foundered.
 Nevertheless, the town retains very much a country-town feel, despite lying only 19.2 mi north of Central London.
 This is aided by its proximity to larger towns such as Harlow, Bishop's Stortford and Stevenage where modern development has been focused.